isaaccorley/planetary-computer-mcp/vscode-extension/README.md

 - Large downloads may take time due to data size
 - Use smaller bounding boxes for faster results
-- The extension uses streaming downloads to minimize memory usage
+- The server uses streaming downloads to minimize memory usage

 ## Contributing